AguaClara/UASB/Reports and Manuals/UASB_DESIGN_Spring_2019.md

 ##Future Work for Python Documentation
 In the future, the team plants to instantiate a UASB object to represent a real UASB.
 The team will also do additional research to import more available HDPE tank dimensions and HDPE pipe sizing, so that it can test more possible combinations with ease.
 Finally, the team must analyze the resulting drain times and up flow velocities from several designs to determine the optimal design for the UASB influent system, and then use that to update the onShape model.
 The team will need to do testing with the tipping bucket to make a more informed decision about optimal drain time.

 In the future, the team plants to instantiate a UASB object to represent a real UASB.
 The team will also do additional research to import more available HDPE tank dimensions and HDPE pipe sizing, so that it can test the available combinations with ease to determine the optimal design for the UASB influent system, and then use that to update the OnShape model.
-The team also needs to do testing with the tipping bucket to make a more informed decision about optimal drain time.

 ##Bibliography